Basics About Your Newborn’s Body

 Make sure your baby is immunized.
 An infant who is fully immunized is at lower risk for SIDS.

 Place your infant on his or her back for sleep or naps.
+Place your infant on his or her back for all sleep until he or she is 1-year-old.
 This can reduce the risk for SIDS, aspiration, and choking.
 Never place your baby on his or her side or stomach for sleep or naps.
 If your baby is awake, allow your child time on his or her tummy as long as you are supervising to help your child develop strong tummy and neck muscles.
+This will also help minimize flattening of the head that can happen when babies spend so much time on their backs.

-Always talk with your baby's health care provider before raising the head of the crib if he or she has been diagnosed with gastroesophageal reflux.
+Always talk with your baby's healthcare provider before raising the head of the crib if he or she has been diagnosed with gastroesophageal reflux (GERD or heartburn).

 Offer your baby a pacifier for sleeping or naps, if he or she isn't breastfed.
 If breastfeeding, delay introducing a pacifier until breastfeeding has been firmly established.